The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Topological Rudiments

 \subsection{The Hodge Diamond}

 We now present the most key topological quantities of a Calabi-Yau 3-fold.
-From the Hodge decomposition (q.v.~Eq.~\eqref{hodgedecomp} in Appendix \ref{ap:geo}), the Betti numbers of a K\"ahler $n$-fold $M$ splits as
+Again, a lightning introduction of key concepts such as (co-)homology, bundles and complex geometry, in as self-contained a manner as possible, is given in Appendix \ref{ap:geo}.
+From the Hodge decomposition, Eq.~\eqref{hodgedecomp}, the Betti numbers of a K\"ahler $n$-fold $M$ splits as